Đorđe Bogić: Life

-Đorđe was born in Pakrac on 6 February 1911.
+Georgije Bogić was born in Pakrac on 6 February 1911.
 He completed grammar school in Nova Gradiška and seminary in Sarajevo.
-On 25 May 1934, Đorđe was ordained a priest in Pakrac. Đorđe then performed his duties in the parishes of Majar and Bolmače, after which he was moved to Našice, where he happened to be at the beginning of World War II.
+On 25 May 1934, he was ordained as a priest in Pakrac.
+Bogić then performed his duties in the parishes of Majar and Bolmače, after which he was moved to Našice, where he happened to be at the beginning of World War II and the Axis invasion of Yugoslavia.

 Torture and death

-His afflictions were witnessed by Proko Prejnović, a Serb who hid from the Ustashe in a tree:
+His afflictions were witnessed by Proko Prejnović, a Serb who hid from the Ustaše in a tree: